Fateme-vafaee/Fasta-File-3-Mer-Frequency-Analysis/README.md

 Feel free to modify the script or adapt it to your specific needs.
 Contributions and improvements are welcome!
 ## Contact

-Vafaeeshaarbaf - @gmail.com
-Fatemeh Vafaee Sharbaf - @ Linkedin
+Fatemeh Vafaee Sharbaf - @Linkedin

 <p align="right">(<a href="#readme-top">back to top</a>)</p>